Finite determinacy of matrices over local rings. Tangent modules to the miniversal deformation for R-linear group actions: Introduction

 \

-The (in)finite determinacy is the fundamental notion of Singularity Theory.
+The finite and infinite determinacies are fundamental notions of Singularity Theory.
 For Algebraic Geometry/Commutative Algebra the finite determinacy means (roughly) ``the deformation theory is essentially finite dimensional''.
 More generally, as the determinacy expresses the ``minimal stability", it is important in any area dealing with matrices over rings (or matrix families or matrices depending on parameters).

 See \S\ref{Sec.Results.Remarks} for further motivation and \S\ref{Sec.Results.Relation.to.Singularity.Theory} for a brief overview and the relation of our work to the known results.

 \